-You must have lived in Georgia for at least six months before filing the divorce.
+Party must have lived in Georgia for at least six months before filing the divorce.

-There are three ways to properly serve your spouse with a notice of your divorce in Georgia: Acknowledgment of Service form, by Sheriff, or by a private process server.
+There are three ways to properly serve your spouse with a notice of your divorce in Georgia: Acknowledgment of Service form, by Sheriff or by a private process server.

 If you believe your spouse will accept service of the complaint, then the Acknowledgment of Service form is the best option.
 He or she will receive the paperwork in the mail and sign the Acknowledgement of Service form in front of a notary, which will then be filed in court.

-If you believe it’s unlikely he or she will acknowledge service and not cooperate, you will have to serve your spouse by Sheriff a private process server in order to move your case forward.
+If you believe it’s unlikely he or she will acknowledge service and not cooperate, you will have to serve your spouse by Sheriff or a private process server in order to move your case forward.